nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > **Cons**:
 > Small company
 > Maintaining your site requires the use of a computer with command line instructions, not very intuitive
 > Migrated Heroku sites store variables as secrets
+> Relying on the MongoDB Atlas database

 ### Google Cloud